Angryrou/UDAO2022/udao/docs/user_guide/data_processing.rst

 A feature extractor extracts a certain kind of information from the main data source, which is expected to be a dataframe.
 There are two types of feature extractors:

-* :py:class:`~udao.data.extractors.base_extractors.TrainedFeatureExtractor` must first be fitted on the training data
+* :py:class:`~udao.data.extractors.base_extractors.TrainedExtractor` must first be fitted on the training data

-* :py:class:`~udao.data.extractors.base_extractors.StaticFeatureExtractor` are applied independently on any split of the data
+* :py:class:`~udao.data.extractors.base_extractors.StaticExtractor` are applied independently on any split of the data

 All feature extractors should implement one of these interfaces.